 Hives are often triggered by foods or medications.
 Among the most common foods that cause hives are peanuts, tree nuts (almonds, walnuts, etc.) and shellfish (crab, shrimp, oysters, etc.).
 Common medications associated with hives include penicillin, sulfa, phenobarbital, and aspirin.

-Some types of hives are not triggered by allergy.
+Types of hives that are not triggered by an allergy:

 Treatment of Hives

 If foods or medication triggers your hives, avoidance is the only method of treatment.
 For the treatment of symptoms, antihistamines are used to treat recurrent episodes.
 Many of the newer, non-sedating antihistamines have been approved for the treatment of hives.
-If you suffer from hives, consult with an allergy specialist on the treatment that is best for you.
+If you suffer from hives, an allergy specialist is specially trained to diagnose and create a treatment plan that is best for you.

 Don’t suffer from hives caused by untreated allergies.
 Schedule an appointment today with one of our board-certified allergists, and move towards a clearer tomorrow.